Skip to main content

 Why do we inspect

 4.1.
 Inspection is a core activity of CIW and helps ensure that children accessing childcare and play services are safe, their well-being is promoted and their rights are upheld.
-It is how we drive continual improvement in the social care sector and check that providers are meeting their statutory duties.
+It is how we drive continual improvement in the sector and check that providers are meeting their statutory duties.

 The principles of inspection